uduse/GoldSeeker/README.md

 	bool lookAround();

-return true if there's no wall in none of the direction.
+return true if there's no wall in any direction.

 <br>